henry314159/RaspberryPi-Files/README.md

 Python script to be run on Raspberry Pi for our PAPi competition submission.

-Once the pi is on run this command to connect to it:
+Once the pi is on run this command in command prompt to connect to it:
 ```
 ssh pi@raspberrypi
 ```